cdanielcadena/tanagR/README.md

 	devtools::install_github("cdanielcadena/tanagR")

-When installing `tangr`, R will try to update `curl`.
+When installing `tanagr`, R will try to update `curl`.
 We have noticed some problems on MacOS using the version that requires compilation.
-We recommend to install the binary version instead.
+We recommend to install the binary version of `curl` instead.

 ## Dependencies